Echoland-AL/Echoland/README.md

 REnyland is not open source (yet) as it’s still being finalized.
 It is a central server that you need to connect to.
 Echoland is offered as an alternative for those who want to tinker, explore, or build their own thing.

-*The REnyland server is currently under maintenance so anything I say up there will make sense when the server is up again, to see the status go to : renyland.fr*
+*The REnyland server is accessible here : renyland.fr*

 ---